 Additional research from the Insurance Information Institute highlights the fact that the industry pays out 16,500 annual dog bite claims just through homeowner’s insurance alone.
 Those claims average $30,000, which is usually much less than the actual cost of most serious injuries.

-New York state law stipulates that dog owners are held liable for any medical costs incurred by those bitten by one of their dogs.
+New York state law stipulates that owners are held liable for any medical costs incurred by those bitten by one of their dogs.
 This same law also stipulates that veterinary costs are covered for other animals possibly attacked.

 In order to get more compensation, for things like lost wages or pain and suffering, then the victim has to establish the dog demonstrated a dangerous tendency or proclivity for biting people.
-Also, it must be proven that the owner of the dog either did know about it or at least should have.
+Also, it must be proven that the dog owner either did know about it or at least should have.
 Accomplishing this typically requires investigative work by attorneys experienced in dog bite claims, like those at Cellino Law.

 Evidence that a Cellino attorney might look for include testimony from neighbors and/or eyewitnesses, local violations of leash laws, citations of prior attacks, and anything else that might help prove that the dog was already known as a potential or existing danger.
 For instance, some dogs might have been known to previously bare their teeth, snap, growl, or even need restraint by their owner in a way that suggested the animal was difficult to manage.

-What Compensation Can Dog Bite Victims Receive?
+What Compensation Can Victims Receive In Dog Bite Cases?